BrianInGermany/simple_website/books.md

 Starting Dec.
 1st, 2023
 #### From Germany, Austria or Switzerland

-Orderable in your local bookstore from Dec.
-1st, 2023:
+Orderable in your local bookstore!
-- 127 pages, paperback
-- 18,00€
-- ISBN 978-3-384-02767-2
-- Printing and distribution by tredition Verlag

 <a href="https://shop.tredition.com/booktitle/Schafkopf_for_Expats_and_English_Speakers/W-527-601-918">Or directly via tredition Verlag</a>